 This setup can offer the largest range of gears, but there is significant redundancy in terms of gear ratios.
 Cross-chaining is also a concern with a triple.

-While Shimano still offers high-end triples, cranksets with three chainrings are rarely found on modern high-end mountain bikes.
-They are disappearing from the entry-level market as well.
+Cranksets with three chainrings aren’t found on modern high-end mountain bikes.
+They are disappearing from the entry-level market and double and single-ring drivetrains are coming down in price.

 Cranksets with two chainrings overtook the triple as the most popular mountain bike crankset when SRAM and Shimano introduced 10-speed drivetrains.
 Double cranksets offer a narrower gear range with less overlap than a triple.